Humeral avulsion of the glenohumeral ligament or HAGL refers to avulsion of the inferior glenohumeral ligament (IGHL) from its humeral insertion.

 Usually, there would be a history of shoulder dislocation.
 There would be a complaint of shoulder instability and anterior shoulder pain.
 Some patients may report locking of the shoulder in certain position.

-Clinical examination of shoulder may reveal shoulder instability.
-There is apprehension in abduction and lateral rotation.
+Clinical examination of the shoulder may reveal shoulder instability.
+There is apprehension in the abduction and lateral rotation.

 A crepitus may be noted on examination.